sangria-graphql/sangria-graphql.github.io/learn.md

 ## Schema Materialization

-If you have an introspection result (coming from remote server, for instance) or an IDL-based schema definition, then you can create an executable in-memory schema representation out of it.
+If you have an introspection result (coming from remote server, for instance) or an SDL-based schema definition, then you can create an executable in-memory schema representation out of it.

 ### Based on introspection